urskakra/ETL-statistics-vivino/README.md

 Acording to Wine Spectator, the best Spanish vintages from last decade are the 2016 and 2019.
 It also describes Rioja vintages of 2017 of inconsistent quality, due to tough weather.
-Let's test.
+Let's test.<br><br>

 _H0: Year 2016 produced good vintages, and have the rating the same or above average of all ratings (3.7)_

 _H1: Users didn't rate 2016 vintages as exceptional - ratings are below average (H1 < 3.7)._

 z-test

 alpha = 0.05

 p_value = 0.52508675

-At 0.95 significance level we don't have enough information to reject H0.
+At 0.95 significance level we don't have enough information to reject H0. <br><br>

 _H0: Year 2019 produced good vintages, and have the rating the same or above average of all ratings (3.7)_

 _H1: Users didn't rate 2019 vintages as exceptional - ratings are below average (H1 < 3.7)._

 z-score

 alpha = 0.05

 p_value = 0.24348774

 At 0.95 significance level we don't have enough information to reject H0.

-Based on Vivino user ratings, we cannot say that 2016 nor 2019 vintage were on average better, compared to other vintages.
+Based on Vivino user ratings, we cannot say that 2016 nor 2019 vintage were on average better, compared to other vintages.<br><br>

 _H0: Year 2017 produced lower quality vintages in Rioja, and have the rating the same or below average of all ratings (3.7)_

 _H1: Users didn't rate 2017 Rioja vintages as lower quality - ratings are above average (H1 > 3.7)._

 z-score

 alpha = 0.05

 p_value = 0.01234265

 Reject H0 at 0.95 significance level.
-Rioja ratings of 2017 vintages are above the average 3.7
+Rioja ratings of 2017 vintages are above the average 3.7<br><br>

 * **Do wines from most reviewed regions suggest they are of better quality?**